This post highlights the best events and things to do in San Francisco in January.

 This living museum covers 55 acres in the park and features thousands of plant species.

-The second Tuesday of every month, in this case New Years Day and January 9th, you can enjoy entry free of charge.
-Visit their website for hours.
+On the second Tuesday of every month, you can enjoy entry free of charge.
+Visit their website for hours and additional information.

-Learn about all free, and sometimes free, museums in San Francisco.
+Learn about all the free, and sometimes free, museums in San Francisco here.

 Hike the Lands End Trail